magicmouse/beads-examples/Example - Tolkien SDK/README.md

 Note that most of the fields for character are not populated in the database and will often be empty strings.

-*implementation note: there is some bad data in the host database, wherein, some of these fields have value of NaN, so one must convert any JSON data transmitted by the host into null strings.
-Also note that raw DB field names are very long and obnoxious, so have been shortened for more convenient use*

 ### The general syntax of the query string